 - Quartz countertops are among the most expensive, especially for the best quality and finish

 In summary, you must pay a bit more for quartz than you would for tile, wood, laminate or some solid surface designs.
 Plus, you will need to keep a hot pad or trivet nearby for pots and pans right off the burner or out of the oven.
-Use blinds on windows near the countertops to protect them from sunlight.

 In exchange, quartz countertops deliver outstanding durability and easy maintenance combined with superior beauty consistent with high-end kitchen and bath design.
 For consumers who want a premium product for their home, the strengths of quartz countertops outweigh the weaknesses.